Furniture Glossary®

 Comforter Set:

-A collection of bedding sheets that typically includes a comforter, a bed skirt and two standard pillow shams.
+A comforter set is a collection of bedding sheets that typically includes a comforter, a bed skirt and two standard pillow shams.

 Duvet: